-The UT Austin Peace Corps Recruiter provides on-campus recruiting and advising for current UT Austin students, staff, faculty, UT alumni, and community members.
+The UT Austin Peace Corps Recruiter provides on-campus recruiting and advising for current UT Austin students, staff, faculty and recent UT alumni.
 Please feel free to drop by during her office hours or reach out by email to learn more about the amazing work Peace Corps does around the world and how you can get involved!

-Walk-In advising hours are Tuesday 10 - 12pm and Wednesday 1 - 4pm or by appointment.
+SUMMER Walk-In advising hours are Tuesday 11 - 1 pm and Wednesday 1 - 3 pm or by appointment.

 Phone: (512) 232-9436